 require call until after the initial setup finishes.

 If you use the daemons gem to start background tasks, the Ruby agent may fail to start and also not emit any logging.
 This happens because the daemons gem changes the working directory to

 / before executing your background code, and the agent attempts to resolve the paths to its configuration file and log file relative to the current working directory of the host process.

 To allow the agent to start in this situation, set environment variables with the locations of the agent configuration file and log file; for example:

 ENV['NRCONFIG'] ||= File.dirname(__FILE__) + '/../../config/newrelic.yml' ENV['NEW_RELIC_LOG'] ||= File.dirname(__FILE__) + '/../../log/newrelic_agent.log'

 The agent startup instructions apply when running background jobs in a daemon.
 If a script executes a single background task and exits, manually shut down the agent when the script finishes.
-This ensures data is sent to the server.
+This ensures data is sent to the New Relic collector.
 For example:

 For more help